Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/31/22 Add jobs and jobcontainer components to the front end page, wrapper for styled components, to display jobs.
+-Added the "jobs" and "jobcontainer" components to the front end - "All Jobs" page, using a wrapper as a styled component, to eventually display all jobs for the user.
 </br>
 </br>